shengmeiLiu/Evlag/README.md

 ```

+EvLag must be run as a superuser.

 For example:

 ```
-  sudo ./evlag -h 8192 -l 100 -d /dev/input/event10 -d /dev/input/event6
+  sudo ./evlag -h 8192 -l 100 -d /dev/input/event6 -d /dev/input/event10
 ```

-Will generate additional 100 ms of delay on the event10 device (e.g.,
+Will generate additional 100 ms of delay on the event6 and event10
-a mouse and a keyboard) with a polling rate of 8192 Hz.
+devices (e.g., a mouse and a keyboard) with a polling rate of 8192 Hz.

 ## Output

-EvLag can produce logfiles upon request.
-This is done by using the
+EvLag can produce logfiles upon request by using the `-f NAME` flag,
-`-f NAME` flag, with NAME being used as the file prefix and `.log` as
+with NAME being used as the file prefix and `.log` as the suffix.
-the suffix.
-This creates a logfile for each device, using
+This creates a logfile for each device, using `libevdev_get_name()` as
-libevdev_get_name as the device type used as a prefix in the name.
+the device type used as a prefix in the file name.

 The logfiles are in comma separated value (CSV) format, with each row: